seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 While most of these are close to their targets, some such as $c$ and $e$ are further off.
 The result is likely restricted by the size of test data.
 A larger set would likely result in a more accurate output, but would have taken significantly longer to compute.

-\

 // MARK: EX 5
 = Exercise 5
-_Explaining Holland's Schema Theorem based on exercise 1 using a genetic algorithm with binary encoding._
+_Explaining Holland's Schema Theorem based on exercise 4 using a genetic algorithm with binary encoding._

-Holland's Schema Theorem suggests that short, low-order schema with above-average fitness tend to increase exponentially in successive generations of a genetic algorithm.
+Holland's Schema Theorem @holland suggests that short, low-order schema with above-average fitness tend to increase exponentially in successive generations of a genetic algorithm.
 It can be expressed with the following equation:

 $ m(H,t+1) >= m(H,t) (overline(f)(H,t))/(overline(f)(t)) (1 - p_c delta(H)/(L - 1) - o(H)p_m ) $